derjasper/ResponsiveMarkup/README.md

 Questions?
 ----------

 I released this library because I thought it may be useful to someone.
 It is no longer actively developed until I have a new use case in one of my projects (this library was used in an Angular 1 app and it worked quite well).
 Sadly, this code lacks documentation.
-If you have any questions, feel free to contact me at jasper@bluetreehouse.de.
+If you have any questions, feel free to contact me (see my website http://jaspernalbach.com/).

 License